ignisf/sbm69/README.md

 For example:

-    $ sbm69
+    $ sbm69 > john-doe-blood-pressure-`date +%F`.csv

 ## Before first use

 The device requires a one-time pairing in order to provide access to its stored blood pressure measurements.
-Before the first connection attempt.
-In order to do this, perform the following:
+Before the first connection attempt, perform the
+following:

+### On Linux

-1. On Linux, start a terminal and run `bluetoothctl`.
+1. Start a terminal and run `bluetoothctl`.
 2. In a second terminal issue the `sbm69` command without any arguments.
 3. Press the `M` button on the SBM69 device.
 4. In the second terminal you will see output similar to this: